Today, the E-Jet is positioned against itself. It can't compete against the Cseries and the RJ market is essentially dead despite cheap oil prices.

 Dump your arrogance and accept defeat.

-No friendship, love or respect unite people as much as shared hatred towards something.
+No friendship, love or respect unite people as much as shared hatred.